 Parent/Teacher interviews are held following each progress report.
-Please watch for the sign-up sheets/ Link for "pick a time" during the above-stated times to discuss the progress reports with your child's classroom teacher(s).
+Please watch for the sign-up sheets during the above-stated times to discuss the progress reports with your child's classroom teacher(s).

 24. HEALTH & WELL-BEING OF CHILDREN

 In assessing a child's wellness and ability to participate and remain at school, staff take into consideration the following: